saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 # Boot manager: systemd-boot

-systemd-boot is a boot manager for UEFI systems.
+_systemd-boot_ is a boot manager for UEFI systems.
 It only operates on ESPs and EFI-configured images.
-The project was previously known as 'gummiboot', but was merged into the systemd in May 2015[^systemd-boot].
+The project was previously known as 'gummiboot', but was merged into systemd in May 2015[^systemd-boot].

 The kernels we boot with systemd-boot have to be configured with `CONFIG_EFI_STUB` enabled.
 This allows the UEFI firmware to act as a bootloader and start the kernel, without needing a separate boot loader such as GRUB.
+Luckily, the Arch Linux kernels have already been configured so.

 {% highlight bash %}